tan90cot0/progprompt-vh/README.md

 # ProgPrompt on VirtualHome

 This is a modified codebase for the paper [ProgPrompt: Generating Situated Robot Task Plans using Large Language Models](https://progprompt.github.io/).
 It contains code for replicating [the results](https://arxiv.org/abs/2209.11302) on the VirtualHome dataset.
 This is referenced from the [Original Code Release](https://github.com/NVlabs/progprompt-vh).
 There were some errors in the original code release, which have been rectified in this codebase.
+We present our results and analysis of the project in `Benchmark_Analysis.pdf`, where we highlight the key issues and weaknesses, and suggest possible improvements.

 ## Setup